MicrosoftEdge/WebView2Feedback/specs/APIReview_AllowDrop.md

         //
         // Remarks:
         //     The AllowDrop is to configure the capability that dropping files into webview2
         //     is allowed or permitted.
-        public bool AllowDrop { get; set; }
+The default value is true. public bool AllowDrop { get; set; }
     }
 }